-As part of our Developmental Awards Program this year, CHARM will also consider supporting a University of Miami investigator has lost their funding due to shifting NIH priorities and who needs to pivot their program of research to realign with current priorities consistent with the mission of CHARM and NIH priorities.
+As part of our Developmental Awards Program this year, CHARM will also consider supporting a University of Miami investigator who has lost their funding due to shifting NIH priorities and who needs to pivot their program of research to realign with current priorities consistent with the mission of CHARM and NIH priorities.
 The CHARM Bridge Award will have the same elements and review criteria as the other Developmental Awards (i.e. should be designated as a scholar award or CHARM Pilot) and will also have a peer review process.
 However, they will be due by June 1, 2025.
 Award amounts will be up to \$45,000 for 12 months.
 Interested investigators should reach out directly to the CHARM Developmental Core at ydc9@miami.edu for further instructions.
-Additionally, please note that a Letter of Intent (LOI) is required to apply for the CHARM Bride Award.